openzipkin/zipkin-aws/collector/kinesis/README.md

 in place of Kafka removes the need to stand up and manage a distributed Kafka deployment.

-The Kinesis collector is based on the Java Kinesis Client Library ([KCL](https://github.com/awslabs/amazon-kinesis-client)).
+The Kinesis collector is based on the [Kinesis Client Library (KCL) 3.x](https://github.com/awslabs/amazon-kinesis-client).
 This library works much the same way that Kafka does when there are multiple consumers of the same stream.
 In the place of zookeeper for kafka, the KCL uses DynamoDB to do its coordination.

 To fully take advantage of the KinesisCollector users will send Thrift encoded Zipkin Spans directly to a Kinesis stream from each service.